Republicans, with exception of Trump, now push mask-wearing

 “The public has received such mixed messages from the administration,” Gostin said.
 “I fear we may be stuck with coronavirus until it burns through the American population and leaves hundreds of thousands dead.”

-Associated Press writers Jill Colvin, Darlene Superville and Hannah Fingerhut in Washington contributed to this report.
+Associated Press writers Jill Colvin, Darlene Superville and Hannah Fingerhut contributed to this report.